sagnik28/G35InfoVis2020/README.md

 ``` -->

 ## Built with
-- Python - for data exploration and wragling
+- Python - for data exploration and wrangling
 - ...

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.